 As seen in the verse above, the Bible makes the claim to be God-breathed (Gr. theopneustos).
 If it is God-breathed, then it must be perfect, because God's way is perfect (Deut.
 32:4).
 If it is able to be used to teach and for reproof, then it must be 100% truth and free from error and contradiction.
 Such is the foundation of this website.

 Not sure what's in the Bible or what its all about?
 It is a compilation of 66 Books written over 1500 years by 40+ authors.
 Its authors lived during the Egyptian, Assyrian, Babylonian, Persian, Greek and Roman empires.
 Its stories cover events from the beginning of the universe through its end and into eternity.
 Through all this, the message is clear and consistent: humans were made in the image of their Creator, they fell into sin and needed a Savior, God promised and sent His Son Jesus Christ to be that Savior, and all who trust in Him as their Savior will spend eternity with Him in heaven.
 This is evident in a few resources I put together.
 First, there is a timeline spreadsheet that lists every datable event in the Bible, fully referenced and utilizes a Young-Earth dating of the Creation events for simplicity.
-Next, there is a Chronological Walk Through the Bible (PDF).
+Next, there is a Chronological Walk Through the Bible (PDF) and even an easy-to-follow timeline version of this walkthrough (a 3-page PDF showing all 66 Books of the Bible in their historical context and the Scriptures laid out to show the unified story of God's redemption from beginning to end).
 Laid out this way it is easy to get the big picture of the Bible seeing how God moves through human history.

 Codex Leningradensis cover page.
 This codex is the oldest complete Hebrew Bible (c.
 1008 AD).
 It currently resides in the National Library of Russia (image from Wikipedia).